- Home

 Lake Tye Depth & Water Quality Testing

-For questions or concerns regarding the water quality at Lake Tye, please visit Monroe Listens or 360-794-7400 during normal business hours.
+For questions or concerns regarding the water quality at Lake Tye, please visit submit your question, comment, or concern through Monroe Listens or 360-794-6100 during normal business hours.

 Lake Depth

 The Lake Tye water level fluctuates by approximately 3 feet seasonally.
 A bathymetric survey was done on the south half of the lake in 2012.
 At that time, the lake at its deepest point was approximately 29 feet.
-Certified city staff consistently monitors water levels to ensure the proper functioning and environmental health of the lake.
+Certified city staff consistently monitors water levels to ensure the proper functioning and environmental health.
 The lake is approximately 40 acres in size.
-If you have any further questions or concerns, please visit Monroe Listens or call 360-794-7400 during normal business hours.
+If you have any further questions or concerns, please visit Monroe Listens or call 360-794-6100 during normal business hours.

 Water Quality Results